nadinCodeHat/SDI/README.md

 5.Do what ever the changes you want.
 6.Type "git status" to view all changes that you've done.
 7.Type "git add .", this adds all the changes to the staging area.
-8.Type "git commit -m "Add a meaning full commit here"".
+8.Type "git commit -m "(Add a meaning full commit here)"".
 For example if you added a file: "git commit -m "Addded file Text.txt"".
 9.Then finally "git push -u origin (your branch name)".Again for instance if your branch name is "chamath": "git push -u origin chamath".

 Contact me if any inqueries.